hdShang/arxiv-daily/docs/cs-CL/2025-09-27/papers/250923088v1-the-geometry-of-creative-variability-how-credal-sets-expose-calibrat.md

 ---
 layout: default
-title: The Geometry of Creative Variability: How Credal Sets Expose Calibration Gaps in Language Models
+title: "The Geometry of Creative Variability: How Credal Sets Expose Calibration Gaps in Language Models"
 ---

 # The Geometry of Creative Variability: How Credal Sets Expose Calibration Gaps in Language Models